lwang051/Vehicle-Location-Monitoring-System/README.md

     http://localhost:9005

 Click "Start simulation".

-Change to the dashboard window.
-See the vehicles moving along the [**pre-defined paths**](../master/simulation-service/src/main/resources/paths.json).
+Now in the dashboard window you will see the vehicles moving along the [**pre-defined paths**](../master/simulation-service/src/main/resources/paths.json).
 Note that each path is defined as a polyline encrypted to a string.
 #### Shut down:
 1. Close web browser windows.
 2. In each Terminal tab, press Ctrl + C to shut down each service.